Santiago-Dubov/Santiago-Dubov.github.io/_posts/2020-12-09-Automatic_Assessment_of_English.markdown

 ### Set up

-The default parameters of 6 layers, 8 heads and 20\% dropout as described in [Attention is all you need][attention] are used for the transformer.
+The default parameters of 6 layers, 8 heads and 20% dropout as described in [Attention is all you need][attention] are used for the transformer.
 Input words were mapped to randomly initialised word embeddings of dimension 512.
 The model coded in PyTorch with help from Yiting Lu.
 All data processing, filtering and grammatical error generation were implemented by me.
 The Kakao method was implemented following the algorithms shown in [Chloe et Al][kakao].
 We use an error dictionary created using the CLC corpus to corrupt Switchboard.
-The GEC performance metric used in this work is GLEU[gleu-score] which agrees strongly with human evaluated performance of GEC systems.
+The GEC performance metric used in this work is [GLEU][gleu-score] which agrees strongly with human evaluated performance of GEC systems.
 GLEU considers the overlap of n-grams in the correction and the reference.
 The 5-gram language model that was trained using the [KenLM][ken] toolkit, was used for filtering.
 The data used for training was un-annotated learner speech taken from BULATS group C-E data that was not part of the evaluation set described previously.

 ### Results
 #### Baseline